lr508/lr508.github.io/tennis.md

 # WTA Tennis Match Prediction

 This was my first foray into the realm of machine-learning without any chemistry involved.
-I was inspired to do this during the 2024 French Open.
+I was inspired to do this during the 2023 US Open.
 I knew very little about Python-based machine learning at that point, so it's all quite messy, and I definitely didn't pick an easy dataset to start with.
 However, this project taught me lots of useful things about cleaning and processing data to allow it to be used to train a model.
 I have since added more recent matches and code to test a recent installation of keras, using a Pytorch backend.

 ---